huy/distributed_computing_notes/README.md

 One of concern of distributed computing is how to reach an agreement among N parties.
 Parties comunicate with each other asynchronously using non reliable network in which message can be lost, duplicated, reordered.
 In extreme, a party may pass a false message to other either intentionaly or accidently, an phenomena described as byzantine problem.

-Algorithm solving distributed consensus relies on quorums to make decisions.
+Algorithm solving distributed consensus in its foundation relies on quorums to make decisions.